Skip to main content

 Homeowner claims involving large homebuilders often center on a few recurring themes.
 The key word is "alleged."
 The existence of a lawsuit does not mean any allegation is true, and outcomes vary significantly depending on the facts, the contract terms, and the evidence.

-Homeowners sometimes report issues such as water intrusion, grading or drainage problems, foundation movement, roofing concerns, plumbing failures, or electrical issues.
-In disputes, homeowners may contend that these conditions relate to workmanship or materials, while builders often respond that issues may involve settlement, maintenance, or factors outside the builder’s responsibility.
+In disputes, homeowners may contend that these conditions relate to workmanship or materials.
+Builders often respond that issues may involve settlement, maintenance, or factors outside the builder's responsibility.
+Understanding common types of construction defects can help homeowners identify potential problems early.

 Warranty disputes can also arise when a homeowner believes a problem should be covered, but the builder disagrees about coverage, timing, causation, or the appropriate repair.
+These disagreements often center on different interpretations of warranty terms and coverage limits.

 Practical Steps to Protect Yourself as a Homebuyer or Homeowner